AtsukoCoffey/healthy-food-club/README.md

 ## About Us Section
 Introduction about us and our purpose to give user feel confidence.
 Also if users live around Athlone town, we’d like to let them know this community session is being held at Technological University of the Shannon (TUS) where anyone can come.

 This TUS map is not a necessary item where the screen space is valuable in small screens.
-So it will be invisible on screens less than 320px.
+So it will not be visible on screens less than 320px.
 ![About us](assets/images/readme-img/feat-aboutus.png "About us")

 ## Article YouTube Section
-This section shows a health related video that made by WHO, it promotes the overview of healthy life styles.
-I am aiming this will pique user’s interest and redirect them to the information page.
+This section shows a health related video made by WHO; it promotes the overview of healthy life styles.
+I am aiming for this to pique user’s interest and redirect them to the information page.

 I used iframe for this YouTube video and I had some problems to display it properly.
 [BUGS - Setting Height Automatically, YouTube-iframe](#bugs-youtube) Also [BUGS - Align Center, YouTube-iframe](#bugs-youtube)